botond0401/DS_MSC_Stats/README.md

 ### TakeHomeExam
 - This folder contains my take-home exam for the course.

+I solved the homework assignments using Python.
 Feel free to explore each folder for specific exercises and assignments.

 ## Additional Information